 Amherst College: Assistant professor of political science Kerry Ratigan said in August that she has concerns about online teaching and would warn students ahead of time about the material covered in class.
 She also suggested offering students the ability to anonymously chat in class.

-Harvard Business School: Associate professor in political science Meg Rithmire said “[i]t’s more about harm mitigation” this academic year.
+In Harvard Business School, associate professor in political science Meg Rithmire said “[i]t’s more about harm mitigation” this academic year.
 She told the Wall Street Journal in August that she plans to discuss Uighur Muslims, Hong Kong, and Taiwan in her business administration course.
 Rithmire says Harvard Business School will offer “amnesty” to all students so class participation, perhaps on sensitive topics, will not be part of final grades.

 Yale University: Yale faculty Denise Ho and Daniel Mattingly’s fall courses will include some measures meant to protect students from experiencing legal repercussions for class content but they will not remove content from their syllabi.
 Mattingly, who teaches about the Tiananmen Square massacre and China’s Uighurs, is including a warning in his syllabus for students who are “residing in mainland China or Hong Kong, or are a PRC citizen.”
 Ho, a history professor teaching about Hong Kong, will allow students to submit work anonymously and intends to create a “circle of trust” by not recording the seminar sessions or sharing what is said by students in class.
 In August, Yale Daily News reported that Faculty of Arts and Sciences guidelines direct instructors to keep online contributions confidential and to avoid recording classes.
 However, Vice Provost for Global Strategy Pericles Lewis wrote that “[w]e are all very concerned to protect the freedom of discussion and academic inquiry for students participating in our classes,” but believes it’s “highly unlikely that anything a student says in a Yale classroom (even a virtual one) would become an issue in China.”